 Fasting used to be limited to just religious and cultural practices not long ago.
 However, with the introduction of intermittent fasting, it has become a lifestyle for many.
 For this reason, it’s essential to know what is right or wrong to consume while fasting.

 Are you here to find out, can I drink lemon water while fasting?
 In simple words, anything with calories can break a fast.
 However, sometimes beverages with a very low number of calories can be consumed.
-Since lemon water only has around 11-30 calories per glass, you can drink it while fasting.
+Since lemon water only has around 11-30 calories per glass, you could drink it while fasting.

 To find out more, keep reading!